Frequently asked questions

 JCI offers a broad training programme.
-We focus on soft skills such as presenting, debating & public speaking and negotiation skills etc. You can attend local training events and go to the JCI Presenter, JCI Trainer and JCI Design courses.
-And you can go on other official JCI training sessions such as JCI Admin, JCI Achieve and JCI CSR.
+We focus on soft skills such as presenting, debating & public speaking and negotiation skills etc. You can attend local training events and go to the JCI Presenter, JCI Admin, JCI Achieve and JCI Impact official courses.
+JCI UK also runs a number of national academies each year including Marketin Academy (Feb/Mar); Public Speaking Academy (May) and our flagship Leadership Academy "LEAP" (Aug).
 These are also worldwide JCI training events: find out more.

 How do you support leadership development?

 Our members develop their leadership skills by taking on a board or project management role.
 This prepares them to take on future leadership roles.

 By meeting new people, you’ll broaden your outlook and understanding.
 JCI membership will make your CV stand out, because it shows that you are committed to your own personal and professional development.
 Many of our members have discovered their passion and found new opportunities through their involvement in JCI.
 This often leads them to a new career.
 The soft skills you learn in JCI (public speaking, negotiation, project management etc) will stand you in good stead throughout your career.
 So yes, JCI is great for your career.

 Can JCI training count as continuing professional development (CPD)?

 Yes, in many professions, though we are not affiliated to any professional body.